A Answers (12)

 Helpful?
 2 people found this helpful.

-Craig Primack, MD, Bariatric Medicine, answeredWeight loss is hard because our bodies are programmed for times of famine.
+Craig Primack, MD, General Practice, answeredWeight loss is hard because our bodies are programmed for times of famine.
 We have several overlapping systems that all work together to trigger us to eat.
 As we do one thing to counteract our hunger, the other system takes over and drives hunger through another pathway.

 Two of our hormones that change when dieting are leptin and ghrelin.
 Simply, leptin keeps us feeling full and ghrelin triggers us to eat before meals.
 As we lose weight the fullness hormone decreases and the hunger hormone increases.
 Unfortunately this leads to increased hunger as we lose weight and less fullness.
 This effect has been shown to last at least a year after losing weight and is most likely the hormonal reason and pathway for weight regain after loss.